Choosing an email marketing agency isn’t just about outsourcing a task.

 A real full-service email marketing agency will:

-- Handle email copywriting that’s designed to convert—not just inform.
+- Handle email copywriting that’s written to convert.

 - Design all email creatives, including mobile-first templates and custom layouts.